mikael-code-dev/CalculatorWithUnitTest/README.md

 # Testing Calculator

-Your assignment for this week is to test the previously createdcalculator.
-You shall also overloadyour addition(+) and subtract(-) method with versions that takesa array as inputparameter.
+Your assignment for this week is to test the previously created calculator.
+You shall also overload your addition(+) and subtract(-) method with versions that takes an array as inputparameter.

 ## Approval demands:

-* xUnit test the divisionmethod for dividing with Zero(No exception crash allowed)
+* xUnit test the division method for dividing with Zero(No exception crash allowed)
 * Each mathematical operation should be testable by xUnit.
-* Application need tohave a Overloaded method for Addition & Subtract that accepts a array asinputparameter.
+* Application need to have an Overloaded method for Addition & Subtract that accepts an array as inputparameter.

 ## Submission: